George-Olufemi/George-Olufemi/README.md

 🎓 I am George Olufemi, a Front End Web Developer (specializing in React.js and Next.js).
 I am also Pursuing my Bachelor in Mechanical Engibeering Engineering and will graduate in mid-2023.

 👨‍💻 I enjoy contributing to Open Source Projects.
 I am really enthusiastic about learning new technology.
-In 2021, I learned Next.js, Progressive Web App (PWA), RESTful-API, and Blockchain development & DApps.
+In 2021, I learned Next.js, RESTful-API, and Blockchain development & DApps.
 I got started with Freelancing quite recently and made a name for myself.

 🎸 Outside the world of tech too, I enjoy pushing myself to develop new skills.
 My hobbies range from reading, sketching, and touch typing to some whacky ones like writing with my left hand.